sunpengfei1122/PfA-SNN/README.md

 # PfA-SNN

 Parameter-free Attention (PfA) for Spiking Neural Networks with a complete CIFAR-10 example.
 The core module is implemented as `atten_pfa()`, which you can drop into other frameworks with minimal changes.
-For the FC layer, you can set the height (H) and weight (W) as 1.
+For the FC layer, you can set the height (H) and weight (W) to 1.

 ---